 News

-The ceremony commenced with opening remarks from Dr. Awwad in which she praised the awardees and congratulated them on their academic achievements.
-Top achieving students from the different categories were then called to accept their awards from the president and college deans.
+Commencing with opening remarks from Dr. Awwad, she praised the awardees and commended their academic achievements.
+The names of the honor students from the different categories were then called by the president and respective college deans.

-38 students were awarded a place on the President's Honor Roll—a high distinction exclusively awarded to those who maintained a 4.0 GPA for the semester, while a total of 110 students were recognized for achieving the Dean's Honor List—a distinction awarded to students who maintained a minimum GPA of 3.7.
-AUK President, Rawda Awwad, along with Dr. Ali Charara, Dean of the College of Arts & Sciences; Dr. Amir Zeid, Dean of the College of Engineering and Applied Sciences; and Dr. Ralph Palliam, Dean of the College of Business & Economics presented the recipients with their awards.
+45 students were awarded a place on the President's Honor Roll—a high distinction exclusively awarded to those who maintained a 4.0 GPA for the semester, while a total of 108 students were recognized for achieving the Dean's Honor List—a distinction awarded to students who maintained a minimum GPA of 3.7.

 President’s Honor Roll